Siege of Latakia (2011)

-On 13 August 2011, during the civil uprising phase of the Syrian civil war, the Syrian Army and Syrian Navy launched an operation in the Syrian coastal city of Latakia, in order to end an anti-Assad rebellion in the Palestinian camp.
-The operation resulted in dozens killed and wounded.
-Latakia, however, has remained quiet throughout the conflict in Syria.
+On 13 August 2011, during the early insurgency phase of the Syrian civil war, the Syrian Army and Syrian Navy launched an operation in the Syrian coastal city of Latakia in order to end an anti-Assad rebellion in the Palestinian camp.
+The operation resulted in dozens of people killed and wounded.
+Latakia has remained relatively quiet throughout the Syrian civil war subsequent to the operation.

 Background

 The Palestinian camp in the al-Ramel area of Latakia had been a site of protest activity since March 2011.
 The Syrian government claimed 12 were killed there in clashes in late March, leading to the deployment of the military to restrict movement into and out of the city and the government announcing a string of reforms to appease the protesters.
 The Los Angeles Times claimed that hundreds of Syrians were arrested, and by late July, activists in Latakia were telling foreign media they feared a more violent crackdown was coming.
 Protests continued despite the increased security presence and arrests.
 Several civilians were allegedly killed in confrontations with security officers during this early period of the siege.